What about Your Oath of Office, Mr. Trump?

 Does Trump Fear Uttering a Sour Word vs. Putin?

-Donald Trump’s deafening silence on the Russians and his kid gloves treatment of Putin leaves people asking whether there is some important and explosive truth in that notorious dossier compiled by former British spy Christopher Steele suggesting that the Russians do have some Kompromat – compromising material on Trump that he dares not trigger.
+Donald Trump’s kid gloves treatment of Putin and Russian intelligence leaves people asking whether there is some important and explosive truth in that notorious dossier compiled by former British spy Christopher Steele suggesting that the Russians do have some Kompromat – compromising material on Trump that he dares not trigger.

 In a flash, the President can explode on Twitter in mockery or fury at British Prime Minister Teresa May, at American courts and judges, at Democratic Party leaders like Nancy Pelosi and Chuck Schumer, at Republican Senators like John McCain of Arizona, Bob Corker of Tennessee, or Senate Majority Leader Mitch McConnell, or at his much maligned Attorney General Jeff Sessions.
 But Trump acts as if his saying one sour word about Putin would be like stepping on a land-mine.

-While his security and defense chiefs have identified Russia as a major threat to U.S. national security, Trump has avoid action on Russia, or even the bluster he throws at allies.
-He long defied Republicans in Congress by stalling the implementation of sanctions against the Russians for their meddling in the 2016 elections, even though those sanctions were mandated by overwhelming bipartisan majorities in Congress last summer.
+While his security and defense chiefs have identified Russia as a major threat to U.S. national security, Trump has shied away from taking the lead in U.S. action vs. Russia.
+For months, he defied Republicans in Congress by stalling the implementation of sanctions against the Russians for their meddling in the 2016 elections, even though those sanctions were mandated by overwhelming bipartisan majorities in Congress last summer.

-When his Administration finally to action, months later, it was more like a popgun then a cannon. the Administration tiptoed into implementing a portion of the congressional sanction package against 19 Russian officials and five intelligence agencies, several of whom had already been sanctioned by the Obama administration.
-And that happened only after intense public bipartisan pressure from Capitol Hill.
+When his Administration has tightened sanctions against Russia or expelled Russian intelligence agents, it is not Trump but his aides or cabinet secretaries or Congress that have forced action, with Trump being dragged along, often complaining.the Administration tiptoed into implementing a portion of the congressional sanction package against 19 Russian officials and five intelligence agencies, several of whom had already been sanctioned by the Obama administration.

-Underscoring warnings from the intelligence community, the bipartisan leadership of the Senate Intelligence Committee called on the President to “clearly communicate to our adversaries that an attack on our election infrastructure is a hostile act and we will respond accordingly.”
+On Capitol Hill, the bipartisan leadership of the Senate Intelligence Committee called months ago for President Trump to “clearly communicate to our adversaries that an attack on our election infrastructure is a hostile act and we will respond accordingly.”

-Republican Chair Richard Burr of North Carolina and the Democratic Vice Chair, Mark Warner of Virginia, have urged the Trump administration to work with state governments to institute paper ballots and protect state voter databases from foreign attack and hacking to prevent or mitigate the impact of a repeat of Russian intrusions in 2016 into the voting systems of 21 states.
-Not only did Trump fail to put this on his policy agenda, but Warner called his milktoast cozying cup to Puin in Helsinki “outrageous.”
+Republican Chair Richard Burr of North Carolina and the Democratic Vice Chair, Mark Warner of Virginia, urged the Trump administration to work with state governments to institute paper ballots and protect state voter databases from foreign attack and hacking to prevent or mitigate the impact of a repeat of Russian intrusions in 2016 into the voting systems of 21 states.
+Not only did Trump fail to put this on his policy agenda, but Warner called his cozying up to Putin in Helsinki “outrageous.”